arianvp/nixcon2024/slides/reveal.js-master/slides.md

 SPEAKER:

+* Use same image in each version
+* Specify in launch template what closure to deploy
 * Launch Template has permissions to access S3 bucket
 * Fetch closure from S3 bucket
-* Switch to new configuration
+* Switch to new configuration on startup

 ---